CryptoTradingCat/tasks/README.md

 # tasks

+1 - Import bdd.sql in phpMyAdmin

-in front :
+2 - in front : npm update

-npm update

-in api :
+  - in api : composer update

-composer update
+3 - check : config.js in front
+  - check : settings.php in api
+  - check : Database.php in api

-composer start
+4 - in api : composer start
+  - in front npm start